Both my spouse and I have been assigned a role, and we only have one swimmer. Do we both have to volunteer?

 We have two swimmers on the team, and we have other young children who are not swimming yet.
 How can we possibly both volunteer and still watch our young children?

-As you can imagine, you will not be the first family in these situations and many similar combinations on our swim team.
+As you can imagine, you are certainly the first family in this situation and we absolutely understand this predicament.
 We have a couple of different solutions to your dilemma, and depending upon your situation, we will absolutely work something out.
-One option is for the attending parent to volunteer as a tent parent which counts as two shifts.
-Other options include opportunities to volunteer for roles that occur before or after the meet such as equipment setup and take down.
-We also have a few roles that don't require assistance during a meet, but often times they do require a significant amount of time.
+One option is to volunteer for roles that occur before or after the meet such as equipment setup and take down.
+We also have a few roles that don't require assistance during a meet.
+Some may take place during practice times or during other special events.
 Regardless of your situation, please contact the volunteer coordinator to work this out.

 My spouse and I are going to be gone one weekend, and the kids' grandparents (or babysitter) will be taking the kids to the meet.
-Do they have to fullfill our volunteer role?
+Do they have to fulfill our volunteer role?

 What does "shifts" mean?